mccright/rand-notes/How-can-you-prepare-for-retirement.md

 Even if we needed or wanted to continue *working* for income, many of us will suffer physical and/or cognitive decline in ways that will make doing so impractical.

+For reference, [as of the third quarter of 2021, 50.3% of U.S. adults 55 and older, 66.9% of 65- to 74-year-olds, and 86.7% of those 75-year-olds and older said they were out of the labor force due to retirement, according to a Pew Research Center analysis of the most recent official labor force data](https://www.pewresearch.org/fact-tank/2021/11/04/amid-the-pandemic-a-rising-share-of-older-u-s-adults-are-now-retired/).
+In 2020-2021 around 4,800 individuals in the U.S. retire every day (*one retirement every 18 seconds*).

 Getting realistic and explicit about financing your retirement is a topic that is easy to neglect.
 Resist that path.

 Check the Social Security Administration's [Retirement Benefits Estimator](https://www.ssa.gov/benefits/retirement/estimator.html) to get an idea of what your *guaranteed* income stream may be -- or use their [Quick Calculator](https://www.ssa.gov/OACT/quickcalc/) for an estimate.
 For most, it will not be enough to meet your wishes and you will need to cobble together additional means of retirement support over the course of your working life.